ga4gh/ga4gh-schemas/doc/source/api/genotypephenotype.rst

 Usage
 -----

-1. As a GA4GH client, use entity queries the for the genotypes and phenotypes you are interested in.
+1. As a GA4GH client, use entity queries for the genotypes and phenotypes you are interested in.
 2. Create an association search using the entity identifiers from step 1.